- How’s your ideal file sander be like?

 Many tools can perform the same basic functions as file belt sanders.
 You can use an oscillating tool, a sanding block, or even plain sandpaper.

 Of course, few tools are as effective at reaching into tight spots and corners as a file belt sander.
-You can tape a piece of sandpaper to a stick, but it still won’t be as efficient as a good finger belt sander.
+You can tape a piece of sandpaper to a stick, but it still won’t be as efficient as a top-performing finger belt sander.

 Electric vs. Pneumatic file sanders